dev-cycles/contextive/README.md

   * [ ] Link terms to each other (e.g. commands to the aggregates/entities they apply to; events to the aggregates/entities that publish them)
   * [ ] Define relationships between contexts (e.g. a Context Map definition)
   * [x] Store Ubiquitous Language term definitions in a file in the repository (e.g. yml format)
+  * [x] Repository Layouts:
     * [x] Support a monorepo with multiple Bounded Contexts in one repo - identify which paths relate to each Bounded Context
     * [x] Support a Bounded Context distributed across multiple repos (#36)
   * [x] Support aliases of terms, hovering over the alias shows the term definition
   * [x] Add details of the alias in the hover
   * [ ] Add ability to define an alias as deprecated and warn as such
   * [x] Support multiline domain vision statements, definitions and usage examples
 * [ ] IDE Support
   * [x] [Visual Studio Code](#visual-studio-code)